joergen7/cuneiform-doc/tutorial_files.rst

     filelist;

-The task `split` takes a file and partitions it.
+The task `split4` takes a file and partitions it.
 A new partition is generated for every four lines in the input file.
-A list of files is returned one for each 4 lines.
-When we apply `split` to a file containing 8 lines, 2 output files are produced which are stored in the variable `filelist`.
+A list of files is returned enumerating the partitions.
+When we apply `split4` to a file containing 8 lines, 2 output files are produced which are stored in the variable `filelist`.

 Assignments